hybridgroup/artoo/README.md

 Need more help?
 Just want to say "Hello"?
 Come visit us on IRC freenode #artoo

 ## Contributing
+* All active development is in the dev branch.
+New or updated features must be added to the dev branch.
+Hotfixes will be considered on the master branch in situations where it does not alter behaviour or features, only fixes a bug.
 * All patches must be provided under the Apache 2.0 License
 * Please use the -s option in git to "sign off" that the commit is your work and you are providing it under the Apache 2.0 License
 * Submit a Github Pull Request to the appropriate branch and ideally discuss the changes with us in IRC.